 OMEGA JV1, JV2 and JV5 involve distributed generation, which is production of electricity from diesel and natural gas units, sited closer to actual load.
 It is a key factor in providing a low-cost, reliable power supply for member communities.
 Distributed generation reduces the need for member communities to rely on short-term market power, particularly when fluctuations in price and availability occur.

-For more information on AMP joint ventures, please call Tim McNay, director of generation operations at 614/540-1111 or contact him by e-mail at email@example.com.
+For more information on AMP joint ventures, please contact Tim McNay, director of generation operations at 614.540.1111 or firstname.lastname@example.org.

 Formed in 1992, this joint venture owns nine megawatts of diesel generation installed at Cuyahoga Falls in 1989.